List of Attack on Titan characters: Titans

 The Titans (巨人, Kyojin) are the antagonists of the series.
-They are giant human-shaped creatures that usually resemble nude male humans in form, although lacking reproductive organs.
+They are giant humanoid creatures that resemble nude male humans in form, although lacking reproductive organs.
 They can range in height from 3 to 15 m.
 Despite their enormous strength and toughness, their bodies are unnaturally light for their size.
 Their primary instinct is to eat humans, as they show no interest in attacking other animals.
 However, they seem to operate on sunlight and do not require food or drink to survive, and would typically later vomit up the remains of those they devoured.
 The Titans have hard skin and regenerative abilities, and can only be killed by inflicting a deep incision at the nape of the neck.
 They have high body temperatures, causing them to emit steam.
 Most Titans, known as Pure Titans (無垢の巨人, Muku no Kyojin), are slow and clumsy, show no signs of intelligence and act like mindless beasts with a compulsion to eat any human they come across.
 But some Pure Titans, referred to as "Abnormals" (奇行種, Kikō-shū), are fast-moving and intelligent enough to ignore nearby humans for larger populations.

 The Fritz royal family, who inherited the Founding Titan power from Ymir Fritz, have the ability to create and control Pure Titans using a special serum created from the spinal fluid of Titans.
-It would later be revealed that the Titans originate from a special race of people known as Subjects of Ymir (ユミルの民, Yumiru no Tami), who are the only humans known to be reactive to Titan serum.
+It was later revealed that the Titans originate from a unique race of people known as Subjects of Ymir (ユミルの民, Yumiru no Tami), who are the only humans known to be reactive to Titan serum.
 These people once used the Titan power to establish a glorious empire named Eldia (エルディア, Erudia), and are hence called the Eldians (エルディア人, Erudia-jin).
 The Eldians conquered the continent and subjugated the nation of Marley for 1,700 years, and have been addressed as the "spawn of the Devil" (悪魔の末裔, Akuma no Matsuei) by the Marleyans.
 The Power of the Titans is revealed to be product of Ymir Fritz coming in contact with a parasitic organism that is referred by others as the Source of all living matter (有機物の起源, Yūkibutsu no Kigen), which resides within the Founding Titan.